-Larry has represented the 72nd District in the Connecticut General Assembly since 2006, following four terms as a Waterbury Alderman from 1997 to 2006.
-In the state Legislature, he serves as Co-Chair of the Housing Committee and has served as an Assistant Majority Leader.
-He also serves as Vice Chairman in Region 1 of the National Black Caucus of State Legislators.
+Larry has been representing the 72nd District in the Connecticut General Assembly since 2007, following four terms as a Waterbury Alderman from 1997 to 2006.
+In the state legislature, he serves as former Co-Chair of the Housing Committee and also serves on the Human Services, and the Finance, Revenue & Bonding Committee.
+He has also been elected to serve as Vice Chairman in Region 1 of the National Black Caucus of State Legislators.

-As a former member of the Bunker Hill Community Club and a current member of the Buck 's Hill Community Club, Larry has participated in Earth Day cleanups in those neighborhoods as well as the Crownbrook Neighborhood and participated in the Improvement Day in the WOW neighborhood in 2001.
+As a former member of the Bunker Hill Community Club and a current member of the Buck’s Hill Community Club, Larry has participated in Earth Day cleanups in those neighborhoods as well as the Crownbrook Neighborhood.
+He also participated in Improvement Day in the WOW neighborhood in 2001, and other neighborhood cleanups in WOW both in 2015 and 2016.

 Larry and his wife Jacqueline reside in Buck’s Hill with their daughter Alexandria.